UEABIO/data-sci-v1/docs/02-programming-basics.md

 Getting good at programming really means getting good trying stuff out,  searching for help online, and finding examples of code to copy.
 If you are having difficulty with any of the exercises contained in this book then you can ask for help on Teams, however, learning to problem-solve effectively is a key skill that you need to develop throughout this course.

 * Use the help documentation.
-If you're struggling to understand how a function works, remember the `?function` command.
+If you're struggling to understand how a function works, remember the `?function` and `help()` command.
 * If you get an error message, copy and paste it in to Google - it's very likely someone else has had the same problem.
+* Rememver to ask for help on the course Yammer page
 * In addition to these course materials there are a number of excellent resources for learning R:
   * [R Cookbook](http://www.cookbook-r.com/)
   * [StackOverflow](https://stackoverflow.com/)